umdwr/teachinghub/source/guides/commonread.rst

 to encourage students to consider and practice the role of wait time in active listening.

--  Display and discuss author Diana Senechal's quote: “Listening . . .
-      involves a certain surrender, a willingness to sit with what one does not already know . . . [it] requires us to stretch a little beyond what we know, expect, or want.”
+-  Display and discuss author Diana Senechal's quote: “Listening . . . involves a certain surrender, a willingness to sit with what one does not already know . . . [it] requires us to stretch a little beyond what we know, expect, or want.”

 -  Ask students to interview each other, using the following prompt:

-      *Who has been the most important person in your life?* As they interview each other, they will practice using short silences.
+   *Who has been the most important person in your life?*

+   As they interview each other, they will practice using short silences.
    Whenever the interviewee stops speaking, the interviewer should pause for six to eight seconds (counting quietly to themselves) before asking a follow-up question.
 During this silence, the interviewee is free to add any details to their story.
 The interviewer will then need to wait for another opportunity to ask a follow-up question.
 Each interview should last five minutes.

--  Following the interviews, bring the class back together to discuss the following questions: How did it feel to pause before the follow-up question?
+-  Following the interviews, bring the class back together to discuss the following questions:
+   How did it feel to pause before the follow-up question?
    Do you think people generally use these short silences in real life conversations?
    What does it feel like when someone interrupts you?
 Why do people interrupt?

-Chapter 3: CRE Community of Voices Essay
+CRE Community of Voices Essay
 -----------------------------------------

 **An Essay Challenge Connecting Diverse Ideas, Experiences, Disciplines,